Tell it

 How work gets done

-Flow is the path Joyflow follows after you ask for work.
-It checks the right places, prepares the next step, and stops when it needs your okay.
+Flow is what happens after you ask Joyflow for something.
+It gathers the context, gets the work ready, and comes back when it needs your input.

 Example flow